EDUCBA Logo

 WHERE col_1 LIKE pattern ('field names')

-In this article, we’ll examine the LIKE clause’s functionality and how numerous criteria can be specified using it.
+In this article, we’ll examine the functionality of the LIKE clause and how multiple criteria can be specified with it.

 LIKE “lla%” Matches strings that begin with that symbol.

-LIKE ‘%le’ Matches a string whose last character is le.
+LIKE ‘%le’ It matches a string whose last character is le.

 LIKE “%ch%” Matches a string containing “ch”.